MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/2022-updates.md

 - Bulk formatting cleanup for many docs
   - PowerShell-Docs content - 272 files
   - Secrets management - 17 files
-- Updated the PSScriptAnalyzer README and deleted docs that were migrated to docs.microsoft.com
+- Updated the PSScriptAnalyzer README and deleted docs that were migrated to Microsoft Docs
 - Removed CentOS and Fedora from docs - no longer supported
 - Retired 7.1 content - no longer supported
   - Collapse release notes into diff article